Tuesday, September 23, 2014

 Months after the incident, we come to a depressing firehouse 51; everyone returns to doing their best.
 Mills is back, and Dawson came in late after her appointment.

 Dawson is having a difficult time when trying to find a replacement.
-Also, we see that she isn't quite herself and then meets Shay's replacement, Sylvia Brett, who looks like Shay.
+Also, we see that she isn't quite herself, and then we meet Shay's replacement, Sylvia Brett, who looks like Shay.
 If that wouldn't be enough on her plate as it is.

 Severide hasn't been back since Shay's death, and House 66 is pissing off Casey and the team for their remarks about Dawson joining their team.